-BBVA is developing a transformation process needed in order to adapt itself to the new environment within the financial industry, characterized by trends validating the Group's strategic vision.
+BBVA is developing a transformation process needed in order to adapt itself to the new environment within the financial industry, characterised by trends validating the Group's strategic vision.
 In other words, a reconfiguration of the financial services industry is taking place.
 Those trends are:

-- A complex macroeconomic environment, characterized by strong regulatory pressure, low interest rates, high currency volatility, and geopolitical risks. - A highly regulated banking industry, that is, traditional banking subject to a large number of legal regulations, both globally and locally. - A shift in the needs and expectations of customers who demand higher valueadded services that enable them to achieve their objectives, with a simple, transparent and immediate relationship model similar to the one they already enjoy with a number of other highly digitized industries. - Certain data that is evolving into a strategic asset.
-Given the large amount of data stored within organizations, the ability to interpret and make value proposals to customers is considered to be critical, provided there is customer consent under all circumstances. - Certain technological giants, with business models based on data that create ecosystems where the lines between different types of businesses are being blurred. - Greater competition because of the arrival of new players who focus on the most profitable aspects of the value chain.
+- A complex macroeconomic environment, characterised by strong regulatory pressure, low interest rates, high currency volatility, and geopolitical risks. - A highly regulated banking industry, that is, traditional banking subject to a large number of legal regulations, both globally and locally. - A shift in the needs and expectations of customers who demand higher value-added services that enable them to achieve their objectives, with a simple, transparent and immediate relationship model similar to the one they already enjoy with a number of other highly digitised industries. - Certain data that is evolving into a strategic asset.
+Given the large amount of data stored within organizations, the ability to interpret and make value proposals to customers is considered to be critical, provided there is customer